MyCryptoHQ/support.mycrypto.com/src/content/security/how-to-stay-safe.md

 ### The solution

-There are various ways in which you can "ignore" these scammers.
+There are various ways by which you can "ignore" these scammers.

 ##### Muting key scammer phrases

 You can go into your [Twitter settings and mute words/phrases](https://twitter.com/settings/muted_keywords) so you won't see them.
-Here's a bunch of phrases you could ignore
+Here's a bunch of phrases you could ignore:

 ```text
 give-away